-The online Master of Arts in Mass Communication with a specialization in Audience Analytics includes 39 credit hours: 36 hours of coursework plus three final credits in the capstone course.
+The online Master of Arts in Mass Communication with a specialization in Audience Analytics includes 38 credit hours: 23 core credits, 12 elective credits plus three final credits in the capstone course.
 Program curriculum is guided by an Advisory Council of top industry experts, with courses taught by industry professionals and University of Florida faculty.

 Students take two to three courses at a time, preparing for an exciting career in consumer and audience analytics; media, marketing, audience research; or consulting among the many in-demand areas that tap this skill set.